starknet-edu/starknetbook/src/ch00-00-introduction.md

     community.

-3. They document the decision-making process, offering a historical view of how StarkNet has evolved.
+3. They document the decision-making process, offering a historical view of how Starknet has evolved.

 Because SNIPs are stored as text files in a [version-controlled repository](https://github.com/starknet-io/SNIPs), you can easily track